ajh30117/SunSymbolsWebsite/src/content/posts/2023-02-05-andrew-etter’s-modern-technical-writing-8-essential-practices.md

 The book covers the most basic tenets of technical writing (like research, style, and audience) before diving into detail about practices specific to software documentation (like using simple markup languages, distributed control, and static websites).

-I think this book is a particularly good resource for writers in leadership positions or who work more independently because Etter gives practical and comprehensive advice on building out an entire documentation process.
+I think this book is a particularly good resource for writers in leadership positions or who work independently because Etter gives a lot of practical advice on building out a comprehensive documentation process.

 ## 1. Test and research thoroughly before you write